-Noah Coyne began sharing music with his community at the age of 10, often improvising over contemporary church music or pieces composed by his older sister, Christiana.
+Noah is a second year musician at ANAM where he is mentored by Adam Chalabi and Zoë Black.
+He began sharing music from the age of 10, often improvising over contemporary church music or performing compositions by his older sister, Christiana.
 Family has always played a central role in his musical journey, and regular performances with his four siblings continue to be an important part of both family life and personal recreation.

-Noah is a first-year musician at ANAM where he is mentored by Adam Chalabi.
-He began his undergraduate studies at the Melbourne Conservatorium, working with Professor Liz Sellars, before completing his Bachelor’s degree at the Queensland Conservatorium Griffith University, where he studied under Michele Walsh.
+Noah began his undergraduate studies at the Melbourne Conservatorium, University of Melbourne, working with Professor Elizabeth Sellars, before completing a Bachelor degree at the Queensland Conservatorium Griffith University, where he studied under Michele Walsh.

-Noah has also participated in various side-by-side programs with prestigious ensembles such as the Melbourne and Queensland Symphony Orchestras, and the Australian String Quartet.
+Noah has participated in side-by-side programs with prestigious ensembles such as the Melbourne, Queensland and Tasmanian Symphony Orchestras as well as the Australian String Quartet.

-A passionate advocate for early music, Noah credits his mentor Rachel Beesley, who guided him in 2019, with sparking his deep interest in this genre.
+A passionate advocate for early music, Noah credits his mentor Rachel Beasley with sparking his deep interest in this genre.
 He believes that exploring new expressive possibilities in early music often leads to greater creative insight in contemporary works.

 Outside of music, Noah has a love for dance and attended weekly modern jive lessons before moving to Melbourne.

 FROM: VIC.
-Lands of the people of the Kulin nation.
+Lands of the Wurundjeri Woi-wurrung people of the Kulin Nation.

 Photo by Pia Johnson